Michel Sogny: Biography

 Michel Sogny attended École Normale de Musique de Paris, where he pursued piano studies under the direction of Jules Gentil and Yvonne Desportes.
 He holds a master's degree in psychology, a bachelor's degree in literature and a PhD in philosophy, which he completed at the Sorbonne in 1974 under the direction of Vladimir Jankélévitch.
 Michel Sogny is the founder of SOS Talents Foundation.

-Along with Valéry Giscard d'Estaing and Franz Liszt's great-grand daughter, Blandine Ollivier de Prévaux, Sogny was one of the founding members of the Franz Liszt French Association.
+Along with Valéry Giscard d'Estaing and Franz Liszt's great-granddaughter, Blandine Ollivier de Prévaux, Sogny was one of the founding members of the Franz Liszt French Association.

 In 1974 Michel Sogny founded a music school in Paris as well as opening a literary and musical salon where he gathered artists, writers and intellectuals.

 In 1975, he published his first book, Admiration Créatrice chez List.
 The preface to his book was written by György Cziffra.

 In 1981 he appeared in the television series Grâce à la Musique – Franz Liszt directed by François Reichenbach.
 He also opened a second music school in Geneva.

+In 1990, Michel Sogny gave a remarkable recital at the Espace Cardin in Paris, where he premiered his works: Triptych, Aquaprism, and Furia.
+This recital was recorded on CD as Michel Sogny at the Espace Cardin.

-In 1995, Sogny was invited to be the Artistic Director at Villa Schindler, a musical institution in Austria, under the patronage of Yehudi Menuhin.
+In 1995, Sogny was invited to be the artistic director at Villa Schindler, a musical institution in Austria, under the patronage of Yehudi Menuhin.
 Under his guidance young pianists follow masterclasses and perform at international festivals.
 Some of Villa Schindler students, include pianists: Elisso Bolkvadze, Tamar Beraia, Khatia Buniatishvili, Yana Vassilieva and Anna Fedorova.

 Michel Sogny founded the SOS Talents Foundation whose main goal is to support talented young musicians from economically poor backgrounds (mostly Eastern European countries).
-Pianists who are the nominees of the foundation follow Sogny’s piano method and perform in various concerts.
+Pianists who are the nominees of the foundation follow Sogny's piano method and perform in various concerts.

 The first gala concert of SOS Talents Foundation was held in 2001 at the Marcel Dassault Palace in Paris, under the patronage of Serge and Nicole Dassault.
-Participants included Sogny’s students Yana Vassileva and Khatia Buniatishvili.
+Participants included Sogny's students Yana Vassileva and Khatia Buniatishvili.
 The same year Elisso Bolkvadze, Yana Vassilieva, Khatia Buniatishvili and her sister Gvantsa performed at the Théàtre des Champs-Élysées.